 In the past, "what students could see, hear and feel was bounded by the walls of the classroom," says Professor Byeong Guk Ku, a teacher in South Korea and smart education pioneer who designed an interactive learning model with social networking and cloud-based capabilities.
 Professor Ku believes "one of the greatest opportunities offered by innovation in education is that students can relate to the real world thanks to new technologies."

 Unfortunately, the adoption and effectiveness of educational technologies lagged behind other societal trends such as consumers' rapid acceptance of digital products and services.
-Now, the "increasingly digital and tech-centric behaviors of students, teachers, and parents are expanding the way learning occurs."
+Now, the "increasingly digital and tech-centric behaviours of students, teachers, and parents are expanding the way learning occurs."

 As you might expect, newer teachers—in particular those who are digital natives—are firm believers in the educational value of technology in the classroom.
 Based on a Deloitte survey on digital education, more than 80% of those with ten or fewer years of teaching experience "believe educational technology at school makes a 'really big' or 'pretty big positive difference' on students’ learning."

-Sean Arnold—a special educator, STEM coach and teacher in New York City’s District 75 special needs program—says "many students need to connect to content differently for it to be meaningful."
+Sean Arnold—a special educator, STEM coach and teacher in New York City’s District 75 special needs program—says "Many students need to connect to content differently for it to be meaningful."
 Arnold explains that teachers need to present information in new ways "to appeal to visual, auditory, kinesthetic and tactile learners.

 Smart Education and Classroom Challenges

 "Existing classroom technology in schools and other educational facilities is often outdated and does not offer the functionality that modern digital and media-rich education should encompass to increase student engagement and learning outcomes."
-Smart cities need education facilities and school systems which ensure students acquire 21st century skills, including "digital literacy, inventive thinking, effective communication, teamwork and the ability to create high-quality projects.
+Smart cities need education facilities and school systems which ensure students acquire 21st-century skills, including "digital literacy, inventive thinking, effective communication, teamwork and the ability to create high-quality projects.
 In order to reach this lofty goal, educators need to focus technology on the key building blocks of student achievement."
 A report from the U.S. Department of Education indicates "a digital use divide continues to exist between learners who use technology in active, creative ways to support their learning and those who predominantly use technology for passive content consumption."

 "Despite everyday use, there is room for growth in school technology adoption: 40% of teachers say their school is 'behind the curve' when it comes to technology adoption and implementation."
 An advantage of smart education is that it should enable teachers to meet the needs of students with specific modes of learning, such as those who are mostly visual learners.
 "Studies show visual learners make up about 65% of the population and 90% of information is transmitted visually.
 It’s important to teach to students’ strengths, especially when the content may not be inherently memorable or engaging."